10 Ways to Stay Mentally Strong Throughout the Holidays

-With the holiday season approaching, you might be feeling anxious and stressed.
-It's important to pay attention to your mental health during the holidays.
+With the holiday season approaching, you might be feeling anxious and stressed, which is why it's important to pay attention to your mental health throughout this time of year.

 As the holiday season approaches, you might be feeling anxious, stressed, excited, or a combination of all three—and that’s completely normal.
 But no matter how many emotions you’re feeling, it’s important to pay extra attention to your mental health and physical health during the holidays.